cjimti/mk/_posts/2018-07-26-elasticsearch-essential-queries.md

 ## Following Along with [Elasticsearch] and [Kubernetes]

-Many of the examples I use in the range, and filtering examples below are a result of setting up a reference implementation for supporting the ingestion of [High Traffic JSON Data into Elasticsearch on Kubernetes].
+Many of the examples I use in the range and filtering examples below are a result of setting up a reference implementation for supporting the ingestion of [High Traffic JSON Data into Elasticsearch on Kubernetes].
 If you followed that guide, you could run against a similar set of data.

 If you want to set up a production-grade Kubernetes and Elastic cluster, I recommend checking out my [Production Hobby Cluster] guide, followed by [Kubernetes Team Access, RBAC for developers and QA], [Production Grade Elasticsearch on Kubernetes], [Kibana on Kubernetes] and finally [High Traffic JSON Data into Elasticsearch on Kubernetes].

-In a few hours, you can have a highly-available, horizontally scalable, big data solution, ready for enterprise style experiments and with some tuning domain-based tuning, a full production system.
+In a few hours, you can have a highly-available, horizontally scalable, big data solution, ready for enterprise style experiments, and with some domain-aware tuning, a full production system.

-Below I access the Elasticsearch API through my local port 9200.
-You can install Elastissearch directly on your workstation or port-forward services from a Kubernetes cluster.
+Below, I access the Elasticsearch API through my local port 9200.
+You can [install Elasticsearch] directly on your workstation, or [port-forward services from a Kubernetes cluster].

 ```bash
 kubectl port-forward svc/elasticsearch 9200:9200 -n the-project